 The funny thing is that none of it seems to be ‘delicious’.
 I often like the taste but I would never say it was ‘delicious’.
 So I asked Caleb if the dispenser could give me something ‘delicious’.
 So he said how about ‘ice cream’?
-Mmmm…I remember mother giving me ice cream and how much I loved it.
+Mmmm…I remember mother giving me ice cream and how much I loved it, but I don’t know what flavour it was.
 That must be what ‘delicious’ is.

 So I got the dispenser to give me ice cream.
 It was vanilla with chocolate sprinkles.
-It was very cold and made my teeth hurt but the taste was actually ‘delicious’.
+Or so Caleb said.
+It was very cold and made my teeth hurt but the taste actually was ‘delicious’.

 I did ask Caleb if I could go outside and touch them but he said that nothing can live outside, not without a special suit anyway.
 As soon as I began to ask him I knew the answer he would give.
 I knew that I couldn’t go outside.
 I just hadn’t remembered it yet.
 I don’t know why that is.

 So I asked him what was wrong with my memory.
 I have asked him this before.
-He sighs and says “All in good time Sara, all in good time,” like he often does.
+He sighs and says “All in good time Teresa, all in good time,” like he often does.